ajayrakde/github-kanha-210925/docs/user-journeys.md

 6. **Payment Providers**
    - Enabling a gateway now requires matching Replit secrets to be present.
    - Missing secrets cause an explicit configuration error instead of silently proceeding, ensuring admins fix misconfigurations before go-live.
+   - Runtime API calls (create/verify payment, refunds) now return HTTP 409 with the provider name and missing secret keys when no enabled gateway can be resolved, so client flows can surface actionable setup guidance instead of generic failures.
    - Webhook ingestion now auto-detects the correct provider across all enabled configs per tenant and deduplicates payloads with tenant-aware hashes, preventing cross-tenant collisions.
+   - Payment records and refunds are persisted with explicit tenant scoping so audit reports and follow-up actions never mix data across tenants.
+   - Admin dashboards load payment provider setup data via `/api/payments/admin/provider-configs`, which now returns both raw database configuration rows and secret validation status so the Payments tab can render reliably.

 ---